piukhq/angelia/README.md

 If one service is correct it can be duplicated and only needs the name and command parameter amended.

+## Monitoring

+On localhost you can define in .env (see commands)

+    PERFORMANCE_METRICS=1

+Run the following command to view messages:

+    while true;do;nc localhost  -l 4000;echo "\n";done

+## URLS and Resources and Models
+### URLS
+see in resources file urls.py which contains a def associating and end point url (hint) to a resource class Resources can use the endpoint url in different ways but non standard use merits a comment

+### Resources
+each resource class handles one url endpoint and associated methods.

+They are identical Falcon resources except we use a base class to make it easier to handle dynamic sessions and to set up the url endpoint.
+This allows resources to overide or not extend from Base class inorder to set up a different url ignoring or using in a different way the url defined in urls.py

+### Models
+The models are maintained in Hermes using Django.
+Sqlalchamy has matching classes for each table which are defined using reflection.
+This means only the relationships need to be defined which cannot be abstracted from Postgres.
+However, autocomplete with respect to table contents will not work in the IDE but can be referenced in classes

+Example query in a resource end point method where user and user detail are one to one:

+    # Reflect each database table we need to use, using metadata
+    class User(Base):
+        __table__ = Table('user', metadata, autoload=True)
+        profile = relationship("UserDetail", backref="user", uselist=False)   # uselist = False sets one to one relation

+    class UserDetail(Base):
+        __table__ = Table('user_userdetail', metadata, autoload=True)

+Note use of self.session in resource class which is read only for gets and write for other methods

+       for user in self.session.query(User).filter(User.email.like('%bink%')).order_by(User.id):
+            if user.profile.first_name:
+                print(user.id, user.email, user.external_id, user.profile.first_name)

 ## Commands: